 The high proportion of arrest-related deaths involving officers repeatedly involved in deadly force raises questions on whether Anaheim PD has failed to identify and correct patterns of force.
-For example, Anaheim PD Officer Starke was involved in two fatal shootings and two other use of force incidents before he shot and killed Paul Anderson in 2015.
-The victim of the force was armed in only one of Officer Starke's prior incidents.
-(Figure 11).
+For example, Anaheim PD Officer Starke was involved in two shootings (one fatal and one nonfatal in which he hit another officer rather than the subject) and two other use of force incidents before he was involved in the shooting of Paul Anderson in 2015.
+The victim of the force was armed in only one of Officer Starke's prior incidents.14